Relativistic dissipative fluids in the trace-fixed particle frame: Strongly hyperbolic quasi-linear first-order evolution equations: Strongly hyperbolic PDE formulation

 with $\hat{\mathcal{A}}^j := \overline{\mathcal{A}}(n)^{-1} \overline{\mathcal{A}}^\mu h_\mu{}^j$ whose principal symbol is given precisely by Eq.~(\ref{Eq:PrincipalSymbolPDE}) with $v_\mu$ such that $T^\mu v_\mu = 0$.
 Therefore, if the system is strongly hyperbolic with respect to $n_\mu$, the principal symbol $\hat{\mathcal{A}}(v)$ is diagonalizable and has purely real eigenvalues given by $\lambda = T^\mu\xi_\mu$ with $\xi_\mu$ such that $\det(\overline{\mathcal{A}}(\xi)) = 0$.

-Propositions~1 and 2 in Ref.~\cite{oR04} imply that if the system~(\ref{Eq:FOSBis}) is strongly hyperbolic with respect to some co-vector $n_\mu$, then it is also strongly hyperbolic with respect to co-vectors lying in an open set of co-vectors containing $n_\mu$.
-The boundary of this set consists of co-vectors $m_\mu$ such that $\overline{\mathcal{A}}(m)$ is no longer invertible.
+Propositions~1 and 2 in Ref.~\cite{oR04} imply that if the system~(\ref{Eq:FOSBis}) is strongly hyperbolic with respect to some covector $n_\mu$, then it is also strongly hyperbolic with respect to covectors lying in an open set of covectors containing $n_\mu$.
+The boundary of this set consists of covectors $m_\mu$ such that $\overline{\mathcal{A}}(m)$ is no longer invertible.
 Therefore, one has a lot of freedom to choose the foliations by $t = const$ hypersurfaces; one just needs to ensure that $\overline{\mathcal{A}}(n)$ is invertible.

-Based on the PDE form~(\ref{Eq:FOSPDECoords}) one can prove (local in time) well-posedness of the Cauchy problem in the Sobolev space $H^s$ with $s > d/2 + 1$, provided the principal symbol $\hat{\mathcal{A}}(v)$ possesses a smooth symmetrizer, see for instance Theorem~2.3 in chapter 16 of Ref.~\cite{Taylor96c}.
+Based on the PDE form~(\ref{Eq:FOSPDECoords}) one can prove (local) well posedness of the Cauchy problem in the Sobolev space $H^s$ with $s > d/2 + 1$, provided the principal symbol $\hat{\mathcal{A}}(v)$ possesses a smooth symmetrizer, see, for instance, Theorem~2.3 in chapter 16 of Ref.~\cite{Taylor96c}.
 In particular, a smooth symmetrizer can be constructed if the eigenvalues of $\hat{\mathcal{A}}(v)$ have constant multiplicity.
 In this case, the desired symmetrizer is

 where $P_j(v)$ denote the eigenprojectors associated with $\hat{\mathcal{A}}(v)$.